jkc4416/jkc4416.github.io/_posts/2025-01-19-build-datapipeline.md

 ## 1. What is a Data Pipeline?
 ### 1.1 Definition of a Data Pipeline
-- In simple terms, a data pipeline is **“A process that automates every stage from data generation (collection) to processing (ETL/ELT), storage, analysis, and training.”** (c.f.
-ELT: Extract, Load, Transform)<br>
+- In simple terms, a data pipeline is **“A process that automates every stage from data generation (collection) to processing (ETL/ELT), storage, analysis, and training.”**<br>
 - For instance:
   - Collection: Extracting logs, sensor data, database records, etc.
   - Processing: Handling missing or anomalous data, format transformation, feature engineering, etc.